-Thank You for Being Late by New York Times columnist Thomas Friedman is the most powerful book I have read this year, and it does an outstanding job of explaining the current state of the world and the “accelerators” driving the insane pace of change.
+Thank You for Being Late by New York Times columnist Thomas Friedman a powerful book, and it does an outstanding job of explaining the current state of the world and the “accelerators” driving the insane pace of change.
 Friedman’s accelerators include Moore’s Law, Big Data, the markets, population growth, and global warming—all whose effects are expanding exponentially.
 At this point, the pace of change has exceeded most humans’ ability to adapt.

 Throughout the book, Friedman points out suggestions to help one thrive in the years ahead.
 Without knowing it, he makes a compelling case for the Camp Pinnacle experience by emphasizing the importance of three of our most defining outcomes: